ntua-el20052/Ntuaflix/Downloads/softeng23-05-main (6)/softeng23-05-main/README.md

 - The `server.py` file in the `front-end` folder launches the front-end server.
 - Ensure to have a stable internet connection during setup to download necessary dependencies.
 - When running the application locally, its source code was located in the path C:\temp\new_folder\softeng23-05; however, this may vary depending on the folder used for local storage of the application.
+- For the youtube video showcasing the website use the following link https://www.youtube.com/watch?v=2Q7fhXNg7Sc

 For any issues or inquiries, please contact the project maintainers.